infowangxin/dubbo-nacos/dubbo-nacos-consumer/src/main/resources/templates/vendors/gentelella/vendors/bootstrap-wysiwyg/README.md

 of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and this dnPermission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR